mrova/zodeken2/README.md

 ----/zodeken2.php <-- Put it here
 ```

+2. Configure table list for each module in zodeken2.ini file

-2. Run `php zodeken2.php` in terminal.
+3. Run `php zodeken2.php` in terminal.
 It will read your db configs and asks you for the module name.
 The 'php' command not found?
 Please install the php5-cli or php-cli for Linux or add the directory of your php.exe to your system path for Windows.

-3. Enter your module name and wait.
+4. Enter your module name and wait.

-4. Models, Mappers and ModelFactory will be created in `module/YourModule/src/YourModule/Model`.
+5. Models, Mappers and ModelFactory will be created in `module/YourModule/src/YourModule/Model`.

-5. Open your Module.php and alter the onBootstrap method.
+6. Open your Module.php and alter the onBootstrap method.

 ```php
     public function onBootstrap(MvcEvent $e)